What you must know about collecting, storing, and using tenant data

 You can, of course, ask anything of your letting agent or property manager.
 You are also entitled to see tenant references given to letting agents.
 However, they are only allowed to show you these if the tenant has agreed to this.
-You should make sure that all tenant application forms include an agreement by the tenant that such data can be shared.
+However, this still requires you to registered with the ICO and pay your annual fee.

 Do you have to share your tenants’ personal data?

-So, you must keep data you hold on tenants (and others) safe and secure so that others cannot steal it or access it.
-You must only use that data for the purposes it was collected.
+Assuming you are registered, you and your agent must keep data you hold on tenants (and others) safe and secure so that others cannot steal it or access it.
+You and your agent must only use that data for the purposes it was collected.
 However, what if you want access to data about tenants, or others want access to your data?
 There are certain circumstances in which you might be asked to supply information.
 These are detailed in sections 29 and 35 of GDPR and include if the information is needed to:

 - Prevent a crime

 A word of warning here: even though the new laws allow for such disclosures of information, it should only be given if not disclosing the information might prejudice any of the above purposes.
 You are unlikely to know this, and so you should always seek advice before accepting requests for information about any of your tenants.
 Especially because if you refuse to provide such information, and that refusal is deemed wrong, you could be breaking the law!

 The full text of GDPR contains 99 articles and runs for 88 pages.
 You should seek advice to ensure that your systems and processes are compliant with it.
 However, as a summary, the following eight points are most relevant to buy-to-let landlords: